jfuginay/affilipro/PLUGIN_SUMMARY.md

 ### Installation
 1. Install ATAK on your device
 2. Install the plugin APK: `ATAK-Plugin-omnicot-0.1--5.5.0-civ-debug.apk`
-3. Start ATAK and enable the Affiliation Pro plugin
+3. Start ATAK and enable the OmniCOT plugin

 ### Changing Marker Affiliation
 1. **Tap** any COT marker on the map